 2018 Keynote Speakers

-Larry is CEO and founding principal of High Tech High, a network of twelve K-13 public charter schools in California focused on project-based learning, and is President of the High Tech High Graduate School of Education.
+Larry is CEO and founding principal of High Tech High, a network of thirteen K-12 public charter schools in California focused on project-based learning, and is President of the High Tech High Graduate School of Education.
 He holds a JD from Boston University Law School, an M.Ed from Cambridge College, a BA from Brandeis University, and a Doctor of Letters, Honoris Causa from Cambridge College.
 Larry and his work have been featured on Oprah, Lehrer, Newsweek, and Forbes.
 He is an Ashoka Fellow, and a winner of the Ford Foundation Innovations in State and Local Government Award, and the McGraw Prize in Education.

 George is an interdisciplinary sculptor, mathematician, computer scientist, and educator.
 A former research professor at Stony Brook University, George is a pioneer in using computer technology and 3D printing in the design and fabrication of sculpture.
 Examples of his artwork can be seen M.I.T., U.C.
 Berkeley, Duke University, Princeton University, and Stony Brook University.
 He has developed original education materials to incorporate 3D printing into the high school math curriculum, and has helped many teachers bring this work into their own classrooms.
 George is a co-founder of North America's only Museum of Mathematics.
 As chief of content, he set the "Math is Cool!" tone of the museum, and spent five years designing their original exhibits and workshop activities.